-UK based Sangwani Harawa is expected to contest for Miss Teen Africa beauty pageant on Friday in London.
+UK based Malawian student Sangwani Harawa is expected to contest for Miss Teen Africa beauty pageant on Friday in London.

-Harawa, 17 who last year participated in Face of Malawi UK contests told Nyasa Times that she is excited to represent Malawi at the fierce competition.
+Harawa, 17 who last year participated in Face of Malawi UK contest told Nyasa Times that she is excited to represent Malawi at the fierce competition.

 “I have joined Miss Teen Africa 2016, for several reasons, but my main reason, is because I want to be an advocate for young Malawian girls and boys.
 Being young myself, I can relate with everyday issues and concerns that young people may face.